DinkyBalls.

 Backyard Beginnings.

 Pickleball was created in 1965 on Bainbridge Island, Washington by Joel Pritchard, Bill Bell, and Barney McCallum.
-What began as an improvised backyard game is now a large, culturally active participation sport with national governing bodies, pro tours, sponsor ecosystems, and a rapidly expanding place-to-play footprint.
+What began as a backyard game is now a mainstream participation sport with national governing bodies, professional tours, major sponsors, and a rapidly expanding place-to-play footprint.

-This category is attractive because it is: easy to learn, social by nature, multi-generational, community-led, and increasingly visible in media, events, and retail.
-USA Pickleball’s 2025 growth report says the Pickleheads/USA Pickleball database now includes 82,613 known courts and 18,258 locations nationwide, with more than 2,300 new locations added in 2025 alone.
+Easy to learn, fast to enjoy, and built for social play.
+Pickleball works across generations and skill levels, blends sport, community, and lifestyle, and is doubles-dominant by nature — which means every game is shared and every court becomes a community.
+USA Pickleball's 2025 report shows 82,613 known courts across 18,258 locations nationwide, with more than 2,300 new locations added in 2025 alone.
 That is not just participation growth.
 That is infrastructure growth.

 Why This Creates a Licensing Window.